Little Mix Song ‘Touch’ Inspires Funny ‘Bad Lip Reading’ Video

-Little Mix have been touring America with Ariana Grande for her Dangerous Woman Tour, but they are also being teased with a “bad lip reading” style of parody on YouTube.
+Little Mix has been touring America with Ariana Grande for her Dangerous Woman Tour, but they are also being teased with a “bad lip reading” style of parody on YouTube.

-The bad lip reading-style of video of Little Mix’s “Touch of Paris” that was made by TheKosmic8 has around 78,000 views and has only been uploaded since February 4.
+The bad lip reading video of Little Mix’s “Touch of Paris” that was made by TheKosmic8 has around 78,000 views and has only been uploaded on February 4.

 The real Little Mix’s “Touch of Paris” was only released around January 19 to get ready for their tour with Ariana Grande in America.
 The Little Mix and Ariana Grande tour started on February 3 in Phoenix, Arizona, according to Teen Vogue.

-While Little Mix are working hard to impress their American audiences during their tour, it does not mean they have stopped working on their charity causes.
+While Little Mix is working hard to impress their American audiences during their tour, it does not mean they have stopped working on their charity causes.

 For example, Shields Gazette in the U.K. reported on February 17 that Little Mix’s Jade Thirlwall donated her clothes to a charity shop.